junxit/us-congress-bills-115/metadata.md

 - 2018-09-10 — Introduced in House
 - 2018-09-10 — Referred to the Committee on Ways and Means, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-09-10 — Referred to the Committee on Ways and Means, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-09-13 — Committee Consideration and Mark-up Session Held.
+- 2018-09-13 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 21 - 14.
+- 2018-09-24 — Committee on Education and the Workforce discharged.
+- 2018-09-24 — Committee on Education and the Workforce discharged.
+- 2018-09-24 — Placed on the Union Calendar, Calendar No. 747.
+- 2018-09-24 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-959, Part I.
+- 2018-09-24 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-959, Part I.